The Institute of Historical Research is a unique institution founded in 1921 which seeks:

 Members are asked to comply with the direction of officials/staff of the University acting within the scope of their authority.

-Members are reminded that disorderly conduct, including behaviour that disrupts and interferes with the orderly functioning of the Institute or disturbs, harasses, or distresses other users or staff will not be tolerated.
+Behaviour that disrupts and interferes with the orderly functioning of the Institute or disturbs, harasses, or distresses other users or staff will not be tolerated.
+Members must treat staff and other members with respect.
+Violent, threatening, abusive, discriminatory or harassing language or conduct of any kind is not allowed.

 Members are required to take utmost care of all Institute resources and facilities.
 Theft of or wilful damage to Institute property, however caused are criminal offences.